-Every catering business must send invoices to get paid.
-But the process of billing customers can be time-consuming and even confusing.
+The process of billing your catering customers can be time-consuming and even confusing.
 Spend more time doing what you love by streamlining your billing process with our catering invoice template.
 From new caterers to established catering businesses, this professional template can be customized to fit your needs for quick, simple invoicing.

-From restaurants to corporate catering, you can modify our invoice template accordingly to bill for a variety of different catering services, including:
+From restaurants to corporate catering, you can modify our free catering invoice template to bill for a variety of different services, including:

-As the owner of a catering company, you need a quick way to invoice for your services.
-With our invoice template, you can take care of everything from providing an itemized list of costs, detailing the services provided, and listing your payment terms and conditions.
+As the owner of a catering company, you need a quick way to bill for your services.
+With our catering template for billing, you can take care of everything from providing an itemized list of costs, detailing the services provided, and listing your payment terms and conditions.

-As for what the invoice is for, catering invoices serve as both a summary of work and a formal written request for payment, making them an essential document for every catering job.
+Not quite sure what the invoice is for?
+Catering invoices serve as both a summary of work and a formal written request for payment, making them an essential document for every catering job.
+You can Google catering invoice examples to get a better sense of what other companies include in theirs.

 Be as clear as possible when describing the catering service you’re providing.
 You may want to consider providing an itemized list of all the food, as well as descriptions of special orders and the price for each item.
 Include a list of additional charges for items like delivery, serving, and cleanup (if applicable).

-This would be the date you performed the catering service.
+This is the date you performed the catering service.

-Be specific.
+Be specific when describing your services.
 For example, if you're catering a wedding, you may want to say something like “Smoked salmon for 60 guests.”
-Being clear and descriptive lets your clients know what the bill is for, and that can save you time in follow-up questions.
+Being clear and descriptive lets your clients know what the bill is for, which can save you time in follow-up questions.

 Depending on the catering product or service you provide, you may want to bill by hours, quantity, or even a flat rate—look for a tool that gives you flexibility to bill whichever way your business needs and allows you to include any related fees or taxes.